 Britain's adult film industry has always lagged behind France Films find there way into British shops with seemingly random distribution deals.
-Continuing series are likely to be released in random order and there is therefore little sense of anticipation
+Continuing series are likely to be released in random order and there is therefore little sense of

-for the latest releases.
+anticipation for the latest releases.

 British producers tend to specialise in amateur films (or professional films pretending to be amateur).
 This rather makes it difficult to create a star system.
-There is a limit to the amount of times a well known starlet can appear in an amateur film.
+There is a limit to the amount of times a well known starlet can appear in an amateur

 France on the other hand, goes to great lengths to generate publicity and interest in quality films.
 When I lived in France, there were a couple of popular magazines that would publish news and gossip about the adult stars.
-Up coming notable releases would
+Up coming notable releases

-go along to the local sex shop to get a free set of stickers that would restore the detail hidden behind the labels.
+One could go along to the local sex shop to get a free set of stickers that would restore the detail hidden behind the labels.

 Of course magazine hardcore has always been ok in French sex shops.
 The sensitivity in this case was that the publishers were unsure of the reaction for hardcore in a magazine primarily sold in high street shops and kiosks.
-And clearly the customer/shopkeeper
+And clearly the

-reaction was favourable, as the magazine soon went fully hardcore.
+customer/shopkeeper reaction was favourable, as the magazine soon went fully hardcore.